 Treatment for Mastocytosis

-Surgery may be performed to remove lesions, such as a mastocytoma.
-Many surgeries on the skin can be performed quickly and easily.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.

 Stem cell transplantation/bone marrow transplantation

-A stem cell transplant is a medical procedure in which unhealthy bone marrow is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+A stem cell transplant is a medical procedure in which unhealthy bone marrow is replaced by highly specialised cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the results of any previous treatment and the patient’s age and general health.

-There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy all unhealthy cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.

 Stem cell transplantation is not used frequently as a treatment for mastocytosis because treatment results are inconsistent and there are significant risks associated with this treatment approach.